skip to Main Content

 Advertainment:

-Where advertising and entertainment converge, Advertainment engages viewers through visual storytelling and creates a lasting memory in their minds.
-It is one of the most significant Video Marketing Glossary.
+Where advertising and entertainment converge, advertisement engages viewers through visual storytelling and creates a lasting memory in their minds.
+It is one of the most significant Video Marketing glossaries.

 Did you know?

-[blockquote align=”none”]14% of markers are using live video to expand the business branding, especially through social media.[/blockquote]
+[blockquote align= “none”]14% of markers use live video to expand the business branding, primarily through social media.[/blockquote]

 Ad Network:

-Ad network like the matchmaker between publisher and advertiser.
+Ad networks are like the matchmaker between publisher and advertiser.

 Ad Server:

 The ad server is to provide reporting on the performance of the advertisement.
-This tool used by publishers and advertisers to facilitate ad trafficking.
+Publishers and advertisers use this tool to facilitate ad trafficking.

 Ad Exchanges:

-Ad Exchanges enables advertisers and publishers to buy and sell advertising space.
+Ad Exchanges enable advertisers and publishers to buy and sell advertising space.

 Advertisement:

-It is a form of paid marketing that is used to promote a product or service or increase brand awareness for the company.
+It is a form of paid marketing used to promote a product or service or increase brand awareness for the company.

 Advertiser:

-Advertizer is the king of brand awareness who has the power to capture the minds and the hearts of consumers with the production, execution, and placement of an advertisement.
+The advertiser is the king of brand awareness and has the power to capture the minds and hearts of consumers through the production, execution, and placement of advertisements.

 Avoc: